csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 #### Q4: How will you build it?

-> Short (1-2 min' read max)
- * What is the technology stack?
-Specify any and all languages, frameworks, libraries, PaaS products or tools.
- * How will you deploy the application?
- * Describe the architecture - what are the high level components or patterns you will use?
-Diagrams are useful here.
- * Will you be using third party applications or APIs?
-If so, what are they?
- * What is your testing strategy?

 We will use javascript for the entire software, React for front-end and Node.js for back-end.
 We may use Martial-UI and Ant-Design, which are ui libraries for front-end.
 Also, we will use mvvm pattern for the front-end.
 What's more, AWS EC2, heroku, and MongoDB are Paas tools that we may use in our project.
 Also, google map API could be useful since we need the location of users to match them to each other.
 As for how we are going to deploy the app, we will deploy our web app through aws.
 We may use AVA test framework to write unit tests and run the test files with Github Actions for every pull request.
 Besides, we will perform manual operations on the front-end page as much as possible to mock how users use our web-app to make sure there are no operation bugs.
 Lastly, we always put the safety and privacy of our users first.
 All the user credentials would be encrypted before storage.
 All the user data will be kept confidential and will only be used for matching and receiving news from Malecare.This is a use case uml:
 <img src="https://github.com/csc301-fall-2020/team-project-11-malecare-cancer-support/blob/master/deliverable-1/uml/uml.png " width="800" height="600" alt="matches"/>

 #### Q5: What are the user stories that make up the MVP?

- * At least 5 user stories concerning the main features of the application - note that this can broken down further
- * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
- * If you have a partner, these must be reviewed and accepted by them
- * The user stories should be written in Github and each one must have clear acceptance criteria.

-#### user stories
 1. As a 25-year-old man who has just received a cancer diagnosis, I want to find a mentor in the app, who can guide me to fight the disease.
 After I find balance in my life, I would like to meet people in need of a mentor through the app and share my experience with the disease with them, so that they can be as optimistic as me.

 2. As a 54-year-old single man with terminal cancer, whose wife left one year ago, I hope to find a lover through the app to accompany me for the rest of life.
 At the same time, I can also be her mentor and share with her my years of experience in cancer treatment.